evolvingstuff/vdw2/content/posts/breast-cancer-survival-44-percent-with-just-10000-iu-of-vitamin-d-per-week-33-pe-ith-placebo-rct.md

 #####  <span style="color:orange;">Warning: Vitamin D amplifies the killing power of about half of the chemos</span>

-Using <a href="/posts/chemotherapy-might-be-amplified-by-vitamin-dhigh-dose-vitamin-d-with-chemo-therapy" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy">Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy</a> requires one of the following to avoid death
+Using <a href="/posts/chemotherapy-might-be-amplified-by-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Chemotherapy might be amplified by vitamin D">high dose vitamin D with chemo therapy</a> requires one of the following to avoid death

 1. Select a chemo with an effectiveness that is not increased by Vitamin D